 White-collar crimes are nowhere defined under Indian Law but have been used in many judicial proceedings.
 White-collar crimes involve non-violent financial frauds committed by individuals, businesses and government officials with high social status.

 The Harshad Mehta scam is a white-collar crime wherein he – in the name of Grow More Research & Asset Management Limited – a security firm in 1990, invested money in the stock market, due to which the prices of shares increased.
-But the huge amount of money that he invested was obtained by misappropriating bank funds and was an act of money laundering.
+However, the huge amount of money that he invested was obtained by misappropriating bank funds and was an act of money laundering.

 Read Next: